top of page

 Gustav Klimt, The Woman in Gold

-Portrait of Adele Bloch-Bauer painted by Gustav Klimt was confiscated by the Nazis during WWII.
-Klimt originally titled the painting as Adele Bloch-Bauer.
-Nazi soldiers seized the painting from the Bloch-Bauer home as its owners were sent to concentration camps.
-It was displayed in the early 1940s, removing the name and instead calling it The Woman in Gold so that it could be displayed without referencing a prominent Jewish family.
+The Portrait of Adele Bloch-Bauer, painted by Gustav Klimt, was confiscated by the Nazis during World War II.
+Klimt had originally titled the painting after its subject, but when Nazi soldiers seized the artwork from the Bloch-Bauer home, the family was sent to concentration camps.
+When the painting was put on display in the early 1940s, its original title was stripped away.
+It was renamed The Woman in Gold so that it could be publicly exhibited without making any reference to a prominent Jewish family.

 photo by thea Sternheim of Alfred Flechtheim